 As the name suggests, hybrid mattresses blend different mattress types to create a “best of both worlds” scenario.
 Latex and memory foam hybrids are among the most popular hybrid types, as they combine the great comfort, cooling, and responsiveness of latex with the support and pressure relief of memory foam.
 Other hybrid mattress types exist that combine traditional innerspring coils with varying foams.

 Adjustable beds allow you to change the elevation and shape of the mattress in various places.
 Generally the back inclines and the feet elevate.
-This position puts your body in an optimal sleep position, allowing for better breathing, blood flow, and reduced back pain.
+The best adjustable beds put your body in an optimal sleep position, allowing for better breathing, blood flow, and reduced back pain.
 Many foam mattresses can be placed on top of an adjustable foundation.
 However, you should check with the mattress manufacturer to ensure that mattress is compatible with an adjustable foundation.

-Example: Leggett & Platt (note: this is just the foundation, you’ll still need a mattress)
+Example: Classic Brands (note: this is just the foundation, you’ll still need a mattress)

 Pillow Top Mattress